jweek09/DeepDive-2025/README.md

 This is the robot code for FRC Team 7913 Bearly Functioning's 2024 Crescendo Season.
 This will be our 4th season competing, and we're hoping to do well.

-This project includes documentation on our choices and how various components of the robot are implemented, in an effort to be more open.
+This season, we've tried to document our choices and how various components of the robot are implemented in an effort to be more open.
 We hope this benefits future teams, both ours and others, in understanding the process behind coding our robot and the choices that went into it.
-Take a look at our journal/documentation [here](https://frc-7913.github.io/Crescendo-2024/).
-If you are interested in documenting your code similarly, check out [the page](https://frc-7913.github.io/Crescendo-2024/documenting/) on our documentation.
+Take a look at our journal/documentation [here](https://drive.google.com/drive/folders/1KGMYRXjeesealSjb3gIO_vC2ikN4yiFH).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>